 |Technique||Your technique, fundamentally, is what produces the sound in the first place.
 But this is the most difficult thing to change.|

 And once you have it, it’s vital that you take good care of your guitar.
 Leaving it to collect dust in a corner of your house is a definite no-no!
-And let’s be honest, if you’ve chosen this guitar, you are probably motivated to learn and play (why not take a guitar lesson?), so don’t miss this opportunity.
+And let’s be honest, if you’ve chosen this guitar, you are probably motivated to learn and play (why not take some guitar lessons?), so don’t miss this opportunity.
 Treat your instrument like a queen!

 In other words, change your guitar strings when it’s time.
 So many beginner guitarists underestimate the importance of regularly changing strings.
 Some even wait until one breaks before replacing it…